12 Beaver (1968)

 select(gvkey, datadate, event_td, date, ret, ret_mkt, vol)

 The final step is to convert certain date variables into event time.
 For example, 2018-02-02 has td of 21313, but this isn’t particularly meaningful here.
 What is important is that 2018-02-02 represents \(t-20\) for the earnings announcement on 2018-03-04.
 To convert each date to a “relative trading day”, we just need to join our single_event_crsp table with trading_dates to get the relevant td data, then subtract the event_td from the retrieved td.
-The follow code does this and puts the results in a new data frame.
+The following code does this and puts the results in a new data frame.

 single_event_tds <-